Menu

 Introduction: -

 SAP SAC (SAP Analytics Cloud) is a cloud-based business intelligence and analytics solution developed by SAP.
 It enables organizations to perform data analysis, data visualization, and reporting in real-time.
-SAP SAC is designed to be a comprehensive solution for data-related needs, including planning, budgeting, forecasting, and predictive analytics.
+SAP SAC is designed as a comprehensive solution for addressing data-related needs, including planning, budgeting, forecasting, and predictive analytics.
 In this Blog we are going to focus on Data connectors and Data sources.

 SAP SAC Data Connectors: -

-Data connectors is a tool that enable users to connect to and import data from various data sources into SAC for analysis.
-SAC supports a variety of data connectors that allow users to import data from different types of data sources, including databases, cloud storage, files, and live data connections.
+Data connectors are tools that enable users to connect to and import data from various sources into SAC for analysis.
+SAC supports a variety of data connectors, allowing users to import data from databases, cloud storage, files, and live data connections.

 There are some common use of data connectors mentioned below: -